Ozark Season 2, Steel Magnolias and Million Dollar Baby Coming to Netflix in August 2018

 From Oscar darlings like The Aviator, Million Dollar Baby and No Country for Old Men to rom-coms like Steel Magnolias and P.S.
 I Love You, Netflix is serving up a hot dish of cinematic hits.
 On the TV side, Ozark's season two will debut at the end of the month while fans can also catch up on the second season of The Good Place.

 But, that's just the beginning!
-Check out the full list of arrivals below:
+Check out the full list of arrivals below and don't waste any time watching the favorites that are on their way out:

 TriStar Pictures